DATABASE_URL on Render: Internal vs External and Why It Matters More Than You Think

 The Broader Pattern — Private Networking Between Services

 This isn't just a database URL question.
 The same principle applies to every service-to-service connection on a managed platform.
 Backend to Redis cache: use the internal URL.
 Backend to a message queue: use the internal endpoint.
-Two microservices on the same platform: they should communicate via private networking, not by routing traffic over the public internet and back in.
+The mental model worth internalizing: services that run together should talk directly.
+The public internet is for traffic that has to cross network boundaries.

 Comments